Conversation with Dr. Sakima Smith, Ohio State University Wexner Medical Center

 I study mechanisms involved in cardiovascular disease—specifically pathways at the cellular and molecular level—to uncover new signals within those pathways, which creates more targeted and streamlined treatment approaches.
 This research provides insight into what drugs are the most effective in treating cardiovascular disease in different patient populations.
 This discovery also allows us to look at repurposing existing drugs in different ways, instead of taking 20 years and billions of dollars to develop an entirely new drug.
 Our clinical studies are designed to compare clinical scenarios and translate the findings to patient care.

-How is your work advancing the science and health of disparity populations?
+How is your work advancing the science and health of populations experiencing health disparities?
 Are you seeing specific changes in particular communities or groups?